Available bsim boards

 The communication between a Zephyr device and other simulated devices is handled over the bsim libPhyCom libraries.
 For the radio activity the figure below represents this communication:

-Note that even though bsim board code is linked with the Zephyr kernel, one should in general not call Zephyr APIs from the board code itself.
+Note that even though part of the bsim board code is linked with the Zephyr kernel, one should in general not call Zephyr APIs from the board code itself.
 In particular, one should not call Zephyr APIs from the original/HW models thread as the Zephyr code would be called from the wrong context, and will with all likelihood cause all kind of difficult to debug issues.

 In general board code should be considered as lower level than the Zephyr OS, and not dependent on it.
 For example, board code should not use the printk API as that anyhow would result in a call back into the board code (the bsim specific printk backend) which relies on the bs_trace API.
 Instead, for tracing the bs_trace API should be used directly.
 The same applies to other Zephyr APIs, including the entropy API, etc.